Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Signatures of the backscattering process

+Furthermore, we have tested the stability of the phase-independent ABS against the presence of potential disorder finding a robust behavior for disorder strengths larger than the topological gap, i.e.~$\lambda\lesssim 3|M|$ and can extend on the order of several microns.

 We predict signatures of this backscattering mechanism to be present in the SQI pattern, which becomes distorted due to the additional trajectories enclosing the N'S regions.
 These trajectories gather an additional magnetic flux and hence, introduce a new periodicity into the sinusoidal $\Phi_0$-periodic SQI pattern, which develops local maxima and minima on the magnetic flux scale of $\sim(L_{N}/L_{N'})\Phi_0$.
 Moreover, due to the difference between $L_N$ and $L_{N'}$, we can use the magnetic flux to tune phase-independent Andreev bound states towards the phase-dependent ones.
-We find that when these two types of ABS become close to zero energy, we remove the 4$\pi$-periodicity selectively, and therefore, it can be used as a control knob to switch on and off the fractional Josephson effect.
+We find that when these two types of ABS become close to zero energy, we remove the 4$\pi$-periodicity selectively and, therefore, it can be used as a control knob to switch on and off the fractional Josephson effect.

-We believe that the use of this backscattering mechanism can contribute decisively to the design of topological Josephson junctions with 4$\pi$-periodic ABS energetically isolated from the quasicontinuum under time-reversal symmetry.
+In conclusion, we believe that the use of this backscattering mechanism can contribute decisively to the design of topological Josephson junctions with 4$\pi$-periodic ABS energetically isolated from the quasicontinuum under time-reversal symmetry as it naturally uses the topology and associated robustness of the QSH effect.
+We analyzed in detail two experimental probes of the proposed effect, the Shapiro steps and the SQI pattern.
 Moreover, the physics described here is not restricted to the given N'SNSN geometry.
-Indeed, analogous ideas can be extended onto a single edge of two topological Josephson junctions in series, i.e.~ the SNSN'SNS junction.
+Indeed, analogous ideas can be extended onto a single edge of two topological Josephson junctions in series, i.e.~the SNSN'S junction.
 Here, the central N' region develops phase-independent ABS when the two inner (outer) superconductors share the same phase difference.